JulieLoi/Learning-React/README.md

 The base of these projects was to learn React by following the [Scrimba Tutorial](https://scrimba.com/learn/learnreact).
 After learning how React works, I proceeded to follow a [Youtube tutorial](https://www.youtube.com/watch?v=FJDVKeh7RJI) in order to learn TypeScript and CSS modules with React.

-This repository contains revamped versions of all the projects I did under a single React application where each separate project has its own page (instead of each project being its own React application).
+This repository contains updated versions of all the projects I did under a single React application where each separate project has its own page (instead of each project being its own React application).

 For each project, I have rewritten it in Typescript and CSS modules for styling while improving the project from the base tutorial I followed.
 I have also mainly replaced some states with reducers (useReducer hook) while using custom types and enums to make my code stricter.